J. B. Wells

-J. B. Wells is an American football coach.
+J. B. Wells is an American college football coach.
+He is the offensive coordinator for the United States Coast Guard Academy, a position he has held since 2022.
 He was the first head football coach at Endicott College in Beverly, Massachusetts, serving from 2003 to 2014.
 Wells was the head football coach at Bowdoin College in Brunswick, Maine from 2015 to 2018.